laravel/docs/precognition.md

 <a name="managing-side-effects"></a>
 ## Managing Side-Effects

-When adding the `HandlePrecognitiveRequests` middleware to a route you should consider if there are any side-effects in _other_ middleware that you need to skip during a precognitive request.
+When adding the `HandlePrecognitiveRequests` middleware to a route, you should consider if there are any side-effects in _other_ middleware that should be skipped during a precognitive request.

-As an example, imagine we have a middleware that increments a total number of "interactions" each user has with our application, but we don't want precognitive requests to count as an interaction.
-To achieve this we will check the request's `isPrecognitive` method before incrementing the interaction count:
+For example, you may have a middleware that increments the total number of "interactions" each user has with your application, but you may not want precognitive requests to be counted as an interaction.
+To accomplish this, we may check the request's `isPrecognitive` method before incrementing the interaction count:

 ```php
 <?php